Excellent Realistic (Contemporary) Fiction Books for Kids

 Jacky Ha-Ha by James Patterson and Chris Grabenstein

-Jacky stutters badly so to make life easier, she just makes a joke . . . about everything.
-Now at age 12, she’s started the new school year with tons of detentions.
-Luckily, someone sees the potential in Jacky and lets her “serve” those detentions in the school play, You’re a Good Man Charlie Brown.
-It turns out Jacky is a natural actor — and that helps distract her from her Nonna being sick, her mom being deployed, and her dad never being home.
+Jacky stutters badly, so she makes jokes . . . about everything.
+Now, at age 12, she’s starting the new school year with tons of detentions.
+Luckily, someone sees the potential in Jacky and lets her “serve” those detentions in the school play, “You’re a Good Man Charlie Brown.”
+It turns out Jacky is a natural actor — which helps distract her from her Nonna being sick, her mom being deployed, and her dad never being home.
 Very enjoyable!

 Operation Sisterhood by Olugbemisola Rhuday-Perkovich

 A rich slice-of-Black-blended-family life in New York City.
-Jo and her mum move into a big brownstone with Bill and his daughter Sunday plus twins Lee and Liland, their parents Mama Hope and Papa Charles, and so many animals — chickens, cats, a lizard, a turtle, and a dog.
-It’s hard for Bo to get used to so much togetherness and she misses the one-on-one time she used to have with her mum.
+Jo and her mum move into a big brownstone with Bill and his daughter Sunday, plus twins Lee and Liland, their parents Mama Hope and Papa Charles, and so many animals — chickens, cats, a lizard, a turtle, and a dog.
+It’s hard for Bo to get used to so much togetherness, and she misses the one-on-one time she used to have with her mum.
 While she’s adjusting to her new patchwork-quilted family, she and her new sisters embark on a project to make the upcoming wedding a special day.

 Tornado Brain by Cat Patric